-Heather O’Neill is a novelist, short-story writer and essayist.
-Her most recent bestselling novel, The Lonely Hearts Hotel, won the Paragraphe Hugh MacLennan Prize for Fiction and was longlisted for the Women’s Prize for Fiction and CBC’s Canada Reads.
-Her previous work, which includes Lullabies for Little Criminals, The Girl Who Was Saturday Night and Daydreams of Angels, has been shortlisted for the Governor General’s Literary Award for Fiction, the Orange Prize for Fiction and the Scotiabank Giller Prize two years in a row.
-She has won CBC’s Canada Reads and the Danuta Gleed Award.
-Born and raised in Montreal, O’Neill lives there with her daughter.
+Heather O’Neill is a novelist, short-story writer, and essayist.
+Her novels include The Capital of Dreams; When We Lost Our Heads, which was a #1 national bestseller and a finalist for the Grand Prix du Livre de Montréal; The Lonely Hearts Hotel, which won the Paragraphe Hugh MacLennan Prize for Fiction and was longlisted for the Women’s Prize for Fiction and CBC’s Canada Reads; and Lullabies for Little Criminals, The Girl Who Was Saturday Night, and Daydreams of Angels, which were shortlisted for the Governor General’s Literary Award for Fiction, the Orange Prize for Fiction, and the Giller Prize two years in a row.
+O’Neill has also won CBC’s Canada Reads and the Danuta Gleed Award.
+Born and raised in Montreal, she lives there today.

 Heather O’Neill